 I can’t even believe I am actually typing this but, as of now we have officially moved in to our new home!
 Moving an entire house is hard enough, but moving with kids is chaos.
-When we first started looking for homes, Tom and I had two completely different ideas of what we wanted.
+If anyone else has had to sell their house in a hurry as we did then you know the struggles!
+Admittedly, companies like ben buys indy houses make quick sales easier but you still have to sort out the moving day, redirecting mail, etc. When we first started looking for homes, Tom and I had two completely different ideas of what we wanted.
 I wanted to live in the city or very close to it, and Tom is a complete suburban boy who hates to deal with city traffic and parking.
 I wanted an old home with tons of character and I was willing to give up on square footage for a piece of history, and Tom was set on having a spacious open concept home.
 Tom wanted lots of nature, a big yard, and a quiet street, something I liked too, but not enough to live far away from civilization (Chicago).

 After we sold our home in less than a week, we were in a huge rush to find a place to move.
 We saw tons of homes and we didn’t agree on anything.
 We argued a ton, and there may have also been some silent treatment going on.
 We were packing up and looking at potential homes non-stop, all this going on while fasting during Ramadan.
 One day after a particularly long day of house hunting, I literally broke down and just cried out of frustration, and probably a little bit of hunger too.
 I cried and prayed to find something we both loved and that we could make our forever home.
 After all that crying, I felt a wave of relief and I decided I’m just not going to stress about it any more.

 We found our dream home the next day.